Karachi’s NA-243 poised to see tough contest between political heavyweights

 “The constituency is open now, even PSP can take it, we know Muzammil (the PSP candidate) and we like Mustafa Kamal,” a Gulshan-i-Iqbal shopkeeper said, adding that PSP workers have gone door to door and have spoken to people about their problems.

-Rumour had it that PTI chief Imran Khan might back off from contesting in Karachi but today his nomination papers were accepted by the returning officer, raising alarm bells for all the candidates fighting it out in NA-243.
+Rumour had it that PTI chief Imran Khan might back off from contesting in Karachi but he submitted his nomination papers, raising alarm bells for all the candidates fighting it out in NA-243.